New Yorkers open homes to bused migrants

 A slew of post-pandemic evictions had left many families homeless and sleeping in shelters.

-On Friday, New York City Mayor Eric Adams declared a state of emergency that said the city’s shelter system is close to 100 percent occupied after the recent influx of migrants.
+On Friday, New York City Mayor Eric Adams declared a state of emergency that said the city’s shelter system is close to 100% occupied after the recent influx of migrants.

-“We do everything we can in the most loving manner to ensure people have a safe space,” Arianda Phillips, an organizer with South Bronx Mutual Aid, said.
+“We do everything we can in the most loving manner to ensure people have a safe space,” said Arianda Phillips, an organizer with South Bronx Mutual Aid.

 Phillip’s organization helps people find housing, food and clothes.
 When the first migrant bus arrived, she jumped into action to help.